 Implantation, when the fertilized egg burrows into the uterine lining, can cause a little bit of the lining to detach.
 If that happens, it can pass through your cervix and vagina and looks like spotting or a light period.

-It looks a lot like your period because it’s the same substance as your period—just less of it, and happening for a different reason.
+It looks a lot like your period because it’s the same substance as your period—however you will experience light bleeding comparatively and this is not abnormal bleeding.
+Instead it is just happening for a different reason.
 The timing also makes it easier to assume that implantation bleeding is actually your period—implantation happens around 10 – 14 days after fertilization, around the same time as your missed period.

-Implantation bleeding also seems like your period because it can bring the same side effects that periods can have: light cramping, mood swings, breast tenderness, nausea, and pain in your lower back.
+Implantation symptoms also seem like your menstrual period because it can bring the same side effects that periods can have: light cramping, mood swings, breast tenderness, nausea, and pain in your lower back.

-In general, implantation bleeding is much lighter than most periods.
-It should cause spotting to a light period for a day or two.
+In general, implantation bleeding is much lighter than most regular menstrual bleeding.
+It should cause spotting for a light period for a day or two.

-When we think about bleeding in the preconception timeframe, it is useful to think about bleeding that happens between menstrual cycles or bleeding that happens after a positive pregnancy test.
+When we think about mid cycle bleeding in the preconception timeframe, it is useful to think about bleeding that happens between menstrual cycles or bleeding that happens after a positive pregnancy test.

-Spotting in between menstrual cycles can result from ovulation, cervical or uterine polyps, or from a friable cervix (irritation of tissue on the surface of the cervix).
+Spotting in between menstrual cycles can result from ovulation, cervical or uterine polyps, endometrial hyperplasia, or from a friable cervix (irritation of tissue on the surface of the cervix).

 Bleeding after a positive pregnancy test can occur in 15-20% of pregnancies in the first trimester.

-Keep in mind, most urine pregnancy tests won’t be able to pick up pregnancy hormone levels (beta human chorionic gonadotropin or b-hcg) until about three to four days after a missed period.
-Bleeding after a positive pregnancy test can occur in 15-20% of pregnancies in the first trimester.
+Keep in mind, most home pregnancy test options won’t be able to pick up pregnancy hormone levels (beta human chorionic gonadotropin or b-hcg) producing a positive test result until about three to four days after a missed period.
+This is why it is recommended to get a blood pregnancy test through your OBGYN to ensure a true positive result.
+Bleeding after a positive early pregnancy test can occur in 15-20% of pregnancies in the first trimester, but this does not mean that a pregnancy loss has occurred.
 The frequency and volume of bleeding, along with other factors like ultrasound findings, play a role in helping to determine how concerning it is.
 Bleeding can be a sign of: